WackyTaco636/land-price-analysis/README.md

 ***3.1) App Code Base***

-There are 6 files required to run this app (1 main app, 3 micro-services, 1 database, and 1 geoJSON map-file).
+There are 6 files required to run this app (The main streamlit-app, 3 modules imported into the streamlit-app, 1 database, and 1 geoJSON map-file).

 **GV_streamlit.py** -> The main app, which is the UI, that imports all micro-services required to visualize the data.